stagedml/pylightnix/README.md

 * [GNU Hello](./docs/demos/HELLO.md), turns Pylightnix into a toy package manager to build the GNU Hello from sources.
-* [MDRUN](./docs/demos/MDRUN.py), evaluate code sections in a Markdown document, and cache the results betwee runs.
+* [MDRUN](./docs/demos/MDRUN.py), evaluates code sections of a Markdown document, cache the results between runs.

 (Outdated)